GunjanRajSingh/Kubernetes-Bootcamp/README.md

-# Kubernetes-hindi-bootcamp
+# Kubernetes-Bootcamp
-The repo is for Kubernetes Hindi bootcamp
+The repo is for Kubernetes bootcamp